vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 - Security Admin (read and write permissions)
 - Security Operator (read and limited write permissions)
 - Security Reader (read permissions)

+Support for URBAC (User Role-Based Access Control) is available in Exposure Management.
+The following roles are supported:

+-
+-

 You can find more details about the permission levels here, [Prerequisites, and support](prerequisites.md).